 Short tree - contains only subtrees roots

 The trick is that full tree is only necessary for providing merkle proofs.
 For consensus purposes and updating tree, it’s enough to have a short tree.
-To store merkle tree in database the one can use only a short tree.
+To store merkle tree in database use only a short tree.
 Marshaling of a short tree with

 n subtrees (each subtree takes 40 bytes):

 <subtree_1_root_hash_bytes><subtree_1_height_bytes> .... <subtree_n_root_hash_bytes><subtree_n_height_bytes>

 1,099,511,627,775 leaves short tree would contain only 40 subtrees roots and take only 1600 bytes.

 lbn - last confirmed block number